MicrosoftDocs/biztalk-docs/biztalk/core/file-adapter-biztalk-server-sample.md

 1. Click **Start**, point to **All Programs**, point to **Accessories**, and then click **Windows Explorer**.

-2. Create the following folders on the [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] installation drive:
+2. Create the following folders on the BizTalk Server installation drive:

     -   *\<drive\>*:**\Temp**